jeengbe/vality/README.md

 };
 ```

-Models that use Enys for literals or arrays must return the object `as const` as TypeScript would elsewise extend the tuple to an array, and literals to their type.
+Models that use enys for literals or arrays must return the object `as const` as TypeScript would elsewise extend the tuple to an array, and literals to their type.
 Whilst that is the desired behaviour in most cases, here, we need to retain this exact structure.

 ```ts
 const Person = () => ({